oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-css-validation-service-to-check-your-css-file/rule.md

 Go to [CSS Validation Service](http&#58;//jigsaw.w3.org/css-validator/):

 1. Enter the URL or ppload file or by Direct Input to check
-2. Review the results and make changes to fix errors
+2. Review the results and make changes to fix ​errors